IMPASSE

 Impasse is a powerful, driving, and charged duet that seeks to understand the politics of the Black body in a contemporary western society.
 Through striking imagery, raw physicality and emotional intensity the performance challenges the historical racial projections of blackness – its crudeness, threat, sexuality, rage and immorality – unveiling its power, grace, sensuality, tenderness, intelligence and love.

-Impasse premiered in May 2024 for Dublin Dance Dance Festival to critical and audience acclaim and went on to be presented at Dancebase for the Edinburgh Fringe Festival August 2024.
-Since then Impasse has toured nationally and internationally including to: Maison de la Danse, Lyon; Impulstanz, Vienna; PRISMA Festival of Contemporary Dance, Panama; Solstice Arts Centre, Navan, Dance Cork Firkin Crane, Cork and Tipperary Dance Festival; Afropolis, Lagos, Nigeria; and in the UK at The Mac for Belfast International Arts Festival, Sadler’s Wells, London; and The Quays at The Lowry, Salford.
+Impasse premiered in May 2024 for Dublin Dance Dance Festival to critical and audience acclaim and went on to be presented at Dancebase for the Edinburgh Fringe Festival August 2024, and in autumn 2024 in France at Maison de la Danse, Lyon; in Ireland at Solstice Arts Centre, Navan and Dance Cork Firkin Crane, Cork; in Nigeria at Afropolis, Lagos, Nigeria; and in the UK at The Mac for Belfast International Arts Festival and Sadler’s Wells, London.

 • Mufutau is a Nigeria-born Irish choreographer, performer, teacher, and curator based between Ireland and Brussels.
 A graduate of Salzburg Experimental Academy of Dance, Mufutau is a dancer with Wim Vandekeybus/Ultima Vez in Belgium and in Ireland with Liz Roche Company and John Scott’s Irish Modern Dance Theatre.